-If the ammeter continues to indicate "O" output, or if the alternator will not remain reset, turn off the "ALT" switch, maintain minimum electrical load and land as soon as practical.
-All electrical load is being supplied by the battery.
+If the ammeter continues to indicate "0" output, or if the alternator will not remain reset, turn off the ALT switch, maintain minimum electrical load and land as soon as practical.
+Anticipate complete electrical failure.
+Duration of battery power will be dependent on electrical load and battery condition prior to failure.